New Plays on Campus

 New Plays on Campus (NPOC) is an institutional membership program of the Playwrights’ Center that puts the best new plays in America into the hands of college and university theaters and connects today’s students and faculty with living playwrights and the professional playwriting world.
 New Plays on Campus memberships are a great value at $300 annually.

-New Plays on Campus benefits
+Join New Plays on Campus

 All of the regular general member benefits for 6 students and/or faculty members (additional students can be added for a discounted price of $25/each), including access to our online database of script submission opportunities, discounted seminars and classes, the chance to work one-on-one with a dramaturg, and more, plus:

-Core Apprentice program
+Core Apprentice Program

 Students of New Plays on Campus schools can apply to be Core Apprentices, who are granted fully-funded play development workshops at the Playwrights’ Center and a mentorship with a professional playwright.
 More about the Core Apprentice program »

 Find new plays for your stage.
 Access to the most exciting new work in the country, year-round, before anyone else.
 The Playwrights’ Center has access to a vast nationwide network of playwrights and plays.
 Let us be your “literary manager at large.”
 We’ll narrow the pool to meet your requirements, then you select the play or playwright.
-Scripts are drawn from the Center’s high-caliber Core Writers, fellows, and Affiliated Writers, assuring a professional commitment to excellence.
+Scripts are drawn from the Center’s high-caliber Core Writers, Fellows, and Affiliated Writers, assuring a professional commitment to excellence.

-Playwright residencies
+Playwright Residencies

-Student internships
+Student Internships

 Special internships throughout the year can be arranged to give students hands-on experience with the new play development process.
 New Plays on Campus members are given priority consideration for internships.
 More about internships »